 \begin{IEEEproof}[Proof of Lemma~\ref{le:s3}] We index platoons by $i=\{1,\ldots,N/Q\}$.
 Let the EVs belonging to platoon $i$ constitute the set $\mcN_i$ and share timing $t_i$, which is drawn uniformly at random within $[0,T)$.
 The total load can be decomposed as

 where $a_i$ is defined as the effective rating of platoon $i$.
 Based on this decomposition, the DWPT load is now amenable to the analysis of Lemma~\ref{le:s2} subject to two modifications.
-First, signal $p(t)$ is now the sum of $N/Q$ rather than $N$ stochastic components, each with iid and uniformly distributed timings $t_i$.
-Second, the effective rating $a_i$ of each stochastic component has a mean $Q\mu_a$ and its variance is increased to $Q\sigma_a^2$.
+First, the signal $p(t)$ is now the sum of $N/Q$ rather than $N$ stochastic components, each with i.i.d. uniformly distributed timing $t_i$.
+Second, the effective rating $a_i$ of each stochastic component has a mean $Q\mu_a$, and its variance is increased to $Q\sigma_a^2$.
 The mean and autocorrelation of $p(t)$ can be obtained as in Lemma~\ref{le:s2} by simply replacing $N$ by $N/Q$, $\mu_a$ by $Q\mu_a$, and $\sigma_a^2$ by $Q\sigma_a^2$.
 The autocorrelation function is

 The PSD can be found as the Fourier transform of $R_p(\tau)$. \end{IEEEproof}

 \begin{IEEEproof}[Proof of Lemma~\ref{le:s4}] This proof builds on the proof of Lemma~\ref{le:s2}.
 Applying the expectation operator on \eqref{eq:p(t)_unequalvel} yields